Jonathan Taylor Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Taylor's 130.3 rushing yards per game over his three career matchups against the Jaguars are 17.8 more yards than his over/under in Sunday's game.
+- Taylor averaged 130.3 rushing yards per game over his three career matchups against the Jaguars, 14.8 more yards than his over/under in Sunday's game.

-- Taylor, in three matchups versus the Jaguars, has run for a TD twice (including multiple scores in one game).
+- Taylor has had a rushing touchdown in two matchups versus the Jaguars, and had multiple TDs in one of those games.

-- The Jaguars allow 127.1 yards per game on the ground, the NFL's 25th-ranked rush defense.
+- Conceding 127.1 rushing yards per game, the Jaguars have the 25th-ranked run defense in the NFL.

-- Taylor and the Colts will face off against the NFL's 30th-ranked defense in terms of rushing touchdowns conceded (22).
+- Taylor and the Colts will face off against the NFL's 30th-ranked defense in terms of rushing touchdowns allowed (22).

 Recent Performances

-- In last week's contest against the Raiders, Taylor carried the ball 20 times for 108 yards (5.4 yards per carry) and scored one touchdown.
+- Against the Raiders last week, Taylor rushed 20 times for 108 yards (5.4 yards per attempt) and scored one touchdown.

-- Over his last three outings, Taylor has 386 rushing yards on 76 carries (128.7 yards per game), with two touchdowns.
+- During his last three games, Taylor has rushed for 386 yards on 76 carries (128.7 ypg), with two touchdowns.

 Taylor's Indianapolis Teammates